gta9pwifi-dev/qcom_clean_boot/README.md

-# QCOM-Clean-Boot
+# qcom-clean-boot

-When you unlock the bootloader on Android devices, you're greeted by a bright-yellow warning:
+When you unlock the bootloader on Android devices, you're greeted by a bright-yellow warning

-> ⚠️ **"Your device software can't be trusted..."**

 # Status

 * **MediaTek**: Works.
-Tested on the Galaxy A14 5G (MT6833)
+Tested.
 * **Qualcomm**: In progress on the Galaxy Tab A9+ Wi-Fi (gta9pwifi, SM-X210).
-On Qualcomm SoC, splash assets are hidden inside a UEFI firmware volume (`imagefv.elf`), making it less simple than dealing with MediaTek TAR-based partitions
+On Qualcomm SoC, splash assets are placed inside a UEFI firmware volume (`imagefv.elf`), making it less simple than dealing with MediaTek TAR-based partitions

 ## Content